Ericson2314/nix-org/doc/constitution.md

 The reasons include but are not limited to unfitting conduct and unavailability, and a summary of the reason should be respectfully described.
 The SC is explicitly expected to be held to higher standards than applied to project communication in general.

-The removal can be justification for a special election where the removed person is not eligible to be a candidate.
+After a removal has occured, it is possible to hold a [special election](#special-election) to fill the vacant seat.